Does car insurance cover repairs for your vehicle?

 Auto insurance claims for vandalism are covered by comprehensive insurance, subject to your deductible.
 If someone scratched your car and didn’t stick around to take responsibility, that’s considered vandalism.

-Comprehensive coverage has a deductible, which you will need to pay yourself,
+Comprehensive coverage has a deductible that you will need to pay.

 If the damage was done by a vandal or a hit-and-run, you will need to file a police report; it’s required by your insurance company that you report the crime.